snotskie/ttrpg/md/index.md

       <tr>
       <tr>
         <th scope="row">Perform Combo</th>
         <td><code>Special Action</code> Choose an opponent, then any number of additional opponents with a number of temporary Blessings less than half your number of temporary Blessings, rounded down.
-Then spend all your temporary Blessings and wound the chosen opponents.
-Any opponents with three or more Wound buttons in a row are removed from the Endeavor.</td>
+Then spend all your temporary Blessings, wound the chosen opponents, and any opponents with three or more Wound buttons in a row are removed from the Endeavor.</td>
       </tr>
       <tr>
         <th scope="row">Declare Victory</th>